vss2sn/path_planning/README.md

 2. Include unit test section for testing different conditions/grids.
 Initial framework setup.
 Create requisite grids to test scenarios and add cost storage to RRT.
 3. Alterations for moving node variables into private namespace
 4. Prune merged branches
+5. Allow TEST to be set when BUILD_INDIVIDUAL is set as well.

 ##### Consider: #####
 1. Adding namespace to each header file